ElephantsGroup/eg-user/docs/overriding-controllers.md

 # Overriding controllers

-The default Yii2-user controllers provide a lot of functionality that is sufficient for general use cases.
+The default eg-user controllers provide a lot of functionality that is sufficient for general use cases.
 But sometimes you may need to extend that functionality and add some logic that suits your needs.

 > **NOTE:** Overriding the controller requires to duplicate all the logic of the action.
 Most of the time, it is easier to use